PassiveLogic/swift-dispatch-async/README.md

 @_spi(DispatchAsync) import DispatchAsync
 #endif

-// Not allowed:
+// Not allowed, brings in Dispatch, aka "the real GCD":
 // import Dispatch

-// Also Not allowed:
+// Also not allowed, brings in Dispatch
 // import Foundation

 // You'll need to use scoped Foundation imports: